cvrobot/rx-player/doc/api/videoThumbnailLoader.md

 ## Overview ####################################################################

-The VideoThumbnailLoader is a tool that can help using a video track (Representation) as a substitue of a manifest embedded thumbnail track.
+The VideoThumbnailLoader is a tool that can help using a video track as a substitute of a manifest embedded thumbnail track.

 The goal is to make a thumbnail out of HTML5 video element, by :
 - Managing the loading / appending of resources from a given track (video segments).
 - Exploiting the Media Source Extension API to make it invisible to user.

-The tool will need the loaded manifest video adaptation to contain trickmode tracks.
+The tool will need the loaded manifest to contain trickmode tracks.
 These kind of adaptation exists in MPEG-DASH and HLS, and contains lightweight video tracks, most of the time including one unique frame for each video segments.
 As video segments from trickmode tracks may be quicker to load and easier to decode, they are preferred over standard video tracks for creating thumbnails.

 ## How to use it ###############################################################